mongodb/docs-sample-apps/README.md

   - [ ] Run the application and verify that it functions as expected.
 - [ ] Review the `deprecated_examples.json` file for any files that need to be deleted.
 If files are deleted:
-  - [ ] Review documentation references to ensure that any deleted files are not referred to.
-If they are, update the documentation to refer to the correct file.
   - [ ] Add a commit to the copier PR to delete the files from the target repository.
-- [ ] If the PR is for a new version of an existing sample app, update the documentation to refer to the new version.
 - [ ] Merge the PR.

 ## Issues